Edwjon/TestIonix/README.md

 cd reddit-posts-viewer
 open RedditPostsViewer.xcworkspace
 ```

+The main branch holds all of the main development

 ## Dependencies

 The project uses CocoaPods as a dependency manager.
 The following pods are included: